laurencepeter/laurencepeter/README.md

 - Maintenance of Closed-Circuit Television (CCTV) Network Video Recover(NVR)
 - Installed network drops, fixed issues with faulty keystone jacks, tracked down bad or disconnected lines, re-terminated cables when needed, and made sure everything was working correctly through thorough testing.
 - Labelled Switches and Access Points accordingly.
-- Ensured that every device on Network was documented with IP Addresses and location to reduce in person site visits.
+- Ensured that every port in network cabinet was labelled, documented and mapped.
+In addition every piece of equipment was documented with IP Addresses and labelled by location to reduce in person site visits.
 - Current State Network Map